angmr/nodecustomersdb/README.md

 This file requires the authentication (jsonwebtoken) and hashing (bcrypt) libraries, as well as the user database handler.
 It defines the login and authenticate functions for handling user login and token-based authentication, and exports them for use in index.js to secure API routes.
 For more details read the doc comments in file.

 ### test/customer.js
+This file sets up automated tests for the API endpoints using Mocha as the test runner, along with the Chai and Chai-HTTP libraries for assertions and HTTP requests.
+It imports the Express app, defines a test customer, and includes tests for the POST and GET /api/customers endpoints.
+The tests verify response status codes and the structure of the returned data.
+The tests interact with the actual database (so running them will add test data).